Hamuz09/My-website-2.0/README.md

 # Hamuz - Personal Website 2.0

-My personal social hub built with HTML5 and CSS.
+This is a redesign of my personal social hub built with HTML5 and CSS.

 **[Live Demo](https://hamuz09.github.io/My-website-2.0/)**